Truckers are keeping goods moving through COVID-19 pandemic

-MUSCLE SHOALS, Ala. — Driving a tractor-trailer rig across country is already a high-anxiety job, veteran trucker Cid Gardner said, but the coronavirus is making it a little more difficult in some respects.
+MUSCLE SHOALS — Driving a tractor-trailer rig across country is already a high-anxiety job, veteran trucker Cid Gardner said, but the coronavirus is making it a little more difficult in some respects.

 While he's always cautious, the Shoals resident said he's a little more concerned about safety these days.